 Why ClicData and MailChimp Are Better Together

-As rich as its feature set is, MailChimp is still missing something important whenever you need insightful, authoritative reports to guide business decisions.
+As rich as Mailchimp’s feature set is, it’s still missing something important whenever you need insightful, authoritative reports to guide overall business decisions.

 That is, you still need the ability to combine your MailChimp data with your other data sources—such as Google Analytics, Google Ads, social media, or even your CRM—to clearly understand where your audience is coming from, which marketing initiatives are driving more sales, and more.